 "Hub and spoke" (also called a "wagon wheel" network) refers to the traditional method of setting up a wide area network (WAN) over a virtual private network (VPN).

 As the name implies, one site—let's say, the Kansas River—operates as the hub, or central site.
 Further down the Oregon Trail you'd have Chimney Rock, Fort Laramie, and the end of the line at Willamette Valley.
-(Bear with me here.)
+(Yes, I've committed to this analogy.)
 Each of these spots would all connect to the Kansas River through their own individual VPN links, creating three "spokes" on the wheel.
 Each of those remote branches would need to communicate through the Kansas River in order to reach any of the others.

 Pros of Hub and Spoke: